 Each section not only details the current state and roadmap needed to achieve the various components but also describes the investments required to transition and transform technology and services for the City of Baltimore.

 Click each tab below for a brief description of the major strategies outlined in the plan and the top goals for each.

 Change the IT Culture and Improve Customer Service

 Develop strategies and implement programs to create an integrated enterprise that adapts to the changing needs of its citizens and makes the city a better place to live and work.

-Data Telecommunications – Increase investment in next-generation network infrastructure to connect the city with high-volume, high-velocity data communications that supports demand
+- Data Telecommunications – Increase investment in next-generation network infrastructure to connect the city with high-volume, high-velocity data communications that support demand